tarikozturk017/team-scheduler/README.md

 🔗 Live Demo
 👉 [https://team-scheduler-six.vercel.app/](https://team-scheduler-six.vercel.app/)

-**Note: Since it's Free tier database, might take some time to wake up the db after some inactivity.**
+**Note: The database might take some time to wake up the db after some inactivity.**

 ---